Kathy Hochul to become New York's first female governor after Cuomo resigns

 Following New York Gov. Andrew Cuomo’s resignation on Tuesday, his lieutenant, Kathy Hochul, will become the state’s first female governor.

-Cuomo stepped down following an investigation into allegations led by New York Attorney General Letitia James that found he had sexually harassed nearly a dozen women.
+Cuomo stepped down following an investigation led by New York Attorney General Letitia James that found he had sexually harassed nearly a dozen women.
 James released a report detailing the findings last week that concluded Cuomo “sexually harassed current and former state employees in violation of both federal and state laws.”

+In a message posted to Twitter Tuesday morning, Hochul said she was “prepared” to take over for Cuomo.

+I agree with Governor Cuomo's decision to step down.
+It is the right thing to do and in the best interest of New Yorkers.

 Hochul, a Buffalo native and former Democratic congresswoman, will now assume the governorship and become the first governor from outside New York City or its neighboring counties in nearly a century.

-After the release of the report, Hochul tweeted, “I believe these brave women & admire their courage coming forward.”
+After the release of the report, Hochul tweeted, “I believe these brave women & admire their courage coming forward.

 “No one is above the law.
 Under the New York Constitution, the Assembly will now determine the next steps,” she continued.

-However, she stopped short of calling for Cuomo's impeachment or resignation.
-“Because Lieutenant Governors stand next in the line of succession, it would not be appropriate to comment further on the process at this moment,” she said.
+However, she stopped short of calling for Cuomo’s impeachment or resignation.
+“Because Lieutenant Governors stand next in the line of succession, it would not be appropriate to comment further on the process at this moment,” she wrote.

 But numerous lawmakers and politicians did not hesitate in calling on Cuomo to resign, including House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer and, most notably, President Biden.